 For those lacking awareness of both the sport and the musical, the show will lack clarity but will not be beyond your grasp.
 Those who sit near the front may want more use made of the various toy race cars at the front of the stage, but the show manages to be lively enough during its musical set pieces to keep everyone’s attention regardless of their prior knowledge.
 Whether you are a fan of Hamilton and… well, Hamilton, this show is more accessible than its title may suggest.
 If anything, a certain lack of awareness can make you forgiving of some of the flaws, and so might actually make the show more enjoyable.

 Hamilton (Lewis) clearly loves the musical far more than it loves the sport or its main character.
-As a tribute to Miranda’s global phenomenon this is fantastic; a brilliantly performed play on her work that has full respect for the original material.
+As a tribute to Miranda’s global phenomenon this is fantastic; a brilliantly performed play on his work that has full respect for the original material.
 As a retelling of Hamilton’s career, however, it will leave the knowledgeable (or nerdy) members of the audience a bit disappointed.
 Like a tyre clawing for grip on a wet racetrack, this doesn’t get as good a hold of the F1 driver’s life as it should.

 Assembly George Square Studios – One (Venue 17)